jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.50 Or

-Performs a logical OR operator on two Boolean raster images.
+Performs a logical OR operator on two Boolean raster images..

 *Parameters*: